gather-ai/gather-ai.github.io/_posts/2022-09-15-domain-generalization-part-1.md

 {: style="text-align: justify;"}

 ### Datasets
-The datasets are from PhysioNet Challenge 2021, containing twelve-lead ECG recordings from 6 sources in 4 countries across 3 continents.
+The datasets are from PhysioNet Challenge 2021, containing twelve-lead ECG recordings from 6 institutes in 4 countries across 3 continents.
 Each recording was annotated with one or more of 26 types of cardiac abnormalities, which means the problem is multi-label classification.
-Figure 2 shows the number of data samples in each dataset, and Figure 3 illustrates the difference in the appearance of signals from 6 domains.
+Figure 2 shows the number of data samples in each dataset, and Figure 3 illustrates the difference in the appearance of signals from 6 institutes.
 {: style="text-align: justify;"}

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/domain-generalization/data-sources.jpg">
   <figcaption>Figure 2.
-Number of data samples in each dataset. </figcaption>
+The number of data samples in each dataset. </figcaption>
 </figure>
 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/domain-generalization/signal-appearance.jpg">
   <figcaption>Figure 3.
-Difference in the appearance of signals from 6 domains. </figcaption>
+The difference in the appearance of signals from 6 institutes. </figcaption>
 </figure>

 I recommend you read some documents to understand what is ECG and cardiac abnormalities, as well as our problem: